Inteli-College/2025-1A-T01-G19-PUBLICO/README.md

 The authors of this research conclude the third module of the project by analyzing the results obtained from the workshop and proposing discussions regarding the reported experience.

+The first step of the fourth module consisted of processing, cleaning, and analyzing the qualitative and quantitative data collected during the workshop, including students’ scores from the diagnostic and final assessments, data obtained from feedback forms, and the completion of asynchronous activities.
+After the analysis, the data were organized and represented through graphs and tables, and the previously reviewed literature was revisited to support the writing of the results, discussion, and conclusion sections.
+Additionally, the methodological section was enriched by incorporating students’ drawings and an account of the experience carried out during the intervention.

+Finally, the authors refined the manuscript as a whole, prepared a presentation for the evaluation committee, and submitted the paper to the selected journal.

 ---

 ## 4. Obstacles and Challenges